Effort Report Certification Guidance and Procedures

 - March 31 – Fall Pay Period 1 – 14

 - September 30 – Spring Pay Period 15 – 26

 The effort reports contain data indicating the percentages of the individual’s salary that were allocated to sponsored projects and other activity.

 Certifiers are expected to review the payroll distribution percentages on the effort report and determine whether those percentages reasonably correspond to the percentages of the individual’s actual effort on each project or activity.

 The completed effort report must reflect all activities for which compensation is paid by UMBC.
 The total work effort expended cannot be more or less than 100%.

 Who certifies Effort Reports?

-The P.I. is required to certify the effort reports of the all individuals working or expending effort on his or her sponsored projects.
+The PI is required to certify the effort reports of the all individuals working or expending effort on their sponsored projects.

-In the event of extraordinary circumstances where a Principal Investigator is unavailable to certify his/her effort report, the Department Chair will determine appropriate authorization to achieve proper certification.
+In the event of extraordinary circumstances where a Principal Investigator is unavailable to certify their effort report, the Department Chair will determine appropriate authorization to achieve proper certification.

 Roles and Responsibilities